lucymethod/lucymethod.github.io/_posts/2016-09-15-sample-prose-post.md

 ---
 ## A Basic Prose post to test MD logic

-This a real post, head back to the main blog page
+This isn't a real post, head back to the main blog page